— execute a command as another user

 sudo to verify that the command does not

 inadvertently give the user an effective root shell.
-For more information,
+For information on ways

 To prevent the disclosure of potentially sensitive information,